-UFS Dispensaries also has a central office facility for administration and warehouse functions.
-The administration and warehouse teams were historically based at the back of 717 Sturt Street and above 719 Sturt Street, but new premises were constructed in 2003 at 206 Armstrong Street Nth.
+UFS Dispensaries also has a central office facility for administration staff.
+The administration team was historically based at the back of 717 Sturt Street and above 719 Sturt Street, but new premises were constructed in 2003 at 206 Armstrong Street Nth.

-The full story of UFS Dispensaries’ history is shown in timeline format at the entrance to the Bridge Mall pharmacy.
+The full story of the history of UFS Dispensaries is shown in timeline format at the entrance to the Bridge Mall pharmacy.

 The Treloar’s Story

 When UFS was formed in 1880 there was but one employee of the organisation.
 Mr Thomas Reid Treloar was just 28 years old when he was engaged as the Dispenser for the new UFS Dispensary in Ballarat.

 UFS’ first dispenser was born in Coburg in 1852 and had been apprentice to leading Melbourne chemist Mr Joseph Jelfs.
 Thomas Treloar was an experienced dispenser before arriving in Ballarat and had already begun exploring a keen interest in health science, including further study in biology with a particular focus on microscopy.